gchq/stroom-content/README.md

 ## Content pack contents

 The following content packs are currently available.
 Click on the link for details of what is in each content pack.
-In each content pack section is a table detailing the different versions of the pack along with details of which versions of stroom it is compatible with.
+In each content pack section is a table detailing the different versions of the pack along with details of which versions of Stroom it is compatible with.

+####Caution!

+ **Errors/problems will arise if you import an incompatible content pack into your version of Stroom.**